CBSI-FM

 CBSI-FM is a French-language Canadian radio station located in Sept-Îles, Quebec.

 Owned and operated by Société Radio-Canada, it broadcasts on 98.1 MHz with an effective radiated power of 96,700 watts (class C) using an omnidirectional antenna.

 The station has an ad-free news/talk format and is part of the Ici Radio-Canada Première network, which operates across Canada.

 History

 Formerly established on December 12, 1976, as a rebroadcaster of Matane's CBGA, CBSI-FM was launched as a separate station in 1982.
 The station now has several rebroadcasters of its own throughout Quebec's Côte-Nord and in parts of Labrador.

 Programming

 The station's current local programs are Bonjour la côte, in the mornings from 6 a.m. to 9 a.m., and Boréale 138 in the afternoons, 3:30 p.m. to 6 p.m.
 CBSI-FM also co-produces D'Est en est, a pan-regional program produced in turn with CBGA-FM and CJBR-FM Rimouski, and heard afternoons during the summer months.
 On public holidays, its local programs are replaced with local shows airing provincewide produced by different outlets in turn (except Montreal and Quebec City).
 Its Saturday morning program, Samedi et rien d'autre, originates from CBF-FM Montreal.

 Transmitters

+In 1973, the CRTC approved the CBC's application to change the frequency of CBGR (later CBSI-23) Port-Menier, Quebec from 1420 kHz to 1130 kHz.